gohandle/rb/README.md

 - COULD make the validator optional to provide, but it should error cleary if bind is called with the validation option while non is available
 - COULD allow passing validation options, such as "filter", "except" and allow use of the "var" validation
+- COULD find a way to know for sure if the header was already written and have a flag to indicate to the error handler that  the header was written already
 - SHOULD add session options to configure how the session is saved
 - SHOULD add an option to make all generated urls on top of a basepath